Skip to main content

 Fresh air

-We're constantly told exercise improves our mental health, but it can feel like a catch-22.
-You need a mental boost to start exercising, but you need to exercise to get that mental boost.
+We're constantly told exercise improves our mental health, but it can feel like a conflict - you need a mental boost to start exercising, but you need to exercise to get that mental boost.

-Public Health England advises making time for 150 minutes (2.5 hours) of moderate exercise a week, this equates to 30 minutes of brisk walking a day, five days a week.
-The good news is, you can get much of the benefit from just 10 minutes of brisk walking (to make a difference, you need to get your heart and breathing rates up) a day.
-To fit this into your everyday life, try getting off a stop early on the bus/train during your commute if possible.
+Public Health England advises making time for 150 minutes - 2.5 hours - of moderate exercise a week, which equates to 30 minutes of brisk walking a day, five days a week.
+The good news is, you can get much of the benefit from just 10 minutes of brisk walking a day, if you get your heart and breathing rates up.
+To fit this into your everyday life, try getting off a stop early on the bus or train during your commute if possible.

 Stock up on vitamin D

 The lack of sunshine in autumn and winter leaves many people feeling depressed.
 This is called seasonal affective disorder (SAD).
-As we can’t naturally get enough vitamin D during these months in the UK, or make up for deficiency through diet changes, the government recommends taking a daily supplement of vitamin D during the winter months - or all year round for some people at high risk of deficiency.
+As we can’t naturally get enough vitamin D during these months in the UK, or make up for deficiency through diet changes, the government recommends taking a daily supplement of vitamin D during the winter months - or all year round for some people with a high likelihood of deficiency.

 Continue reading below